Holistic Cardiology: Hibiscus Blood Pressure Tea

 Please do not self-treat your blood pressure, especially if you are already taking prescription medications as this is the #1 most dangerous Naturopathic scenario that can occur between prescription drugs and natural medicines I have observed after twenty-eight years as an herbalist!

 While Hibiscus Tea is generally safe, and helps work as a nervine or calming herb for those with anxiety, and cinnamon is basically just a food....
 I still don't recommend doing this alone.
-Hawthorne berries can be pretty powerful and you need to be working with a Naturopath and/or Cardiologist that knows how to taper the blood pressure medications down as the Hibiscus Tea gradually takes effect.
+Hawthorne berries can be pretty powerful and you need to be working with a Naturopathic Doctor and/or a Cardiologist that knows how to taper the blood pressure medications down as the Hibiscus Tea gradually takes effect.

-If you need my help treating your blood pressure with natural remedies simply pop over to my SCHEDULE page to treat yourself to a Naturopathic visit.
+If you need my help treating your blood pressure with natural remedies simply pop over to my SCHEDULE page to treat yourself to a Naturopathic Cardiology visit.
 I would be happy to help!

 Dr. Nicole Sundene